 Credits (93 people)

 80 developers, 13 thanks

 Sly Cooper Team:

-Chris Zimmerman, Karin Madan, Andrew Woods, Caroline Trujillo, Ian Stout, David Stiner, Matt Siems, Darren Rice, Darrell Plank, Augie Pagan, Bruce Oberg, Matthew Morgaine, Rob McDaniel, Dev Madan, Hokyo Lim, Travis Kotzebue, Suzanne Kaufman, Reid Johnson, Chris Heidom, Nate Fox, Brian Fleming, Kelle DeForrest, Gary Burd, Chris Bentzel, Marquel Basurto
+Chris Zimmerman, Karin Madan, Andrew Woods, Caroline Trujillo, Ian Stout, David Stiner, Matthew Siems, Darren Rice, Darrell Plank, Augie Pagan, Bruce Oberg, Matthew Morgaine, Rob McDaniel, Dev Madan, Hokyo Lim, Travis Kotzebue, Suzanne Kaufman, Reid Johnson, Chris Heidorn, Nate Fox, Brian Fleming, Kelle DeForrest, Gary Burd, Chris Bentzel, Marquel Basurto Sr.